zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

 1. Go to the AutoML page and click the Customers 360 experiment.

-2. Scroll down to the Leader Board, select the Naive Bayes model, and click **Create Notebook**.
+2. Scroll down to the Leader Board, click on the Naive Bayes model row, and then click **Create Notebook**.
 The Create Notebook dialog opens.

  	![Create Notebook option in Leader Board](images/create_notebook_lb.png)